From the main administrator console you have one-click access to:

-• Documentation, API, code examples, data sheets, and videos for each product and service
+• Documentation, the API, code examples, data sheets, and videos for each product and service

 • Interactive wizards that make it easy to build custom solutions and configure the Ping platform for any cloud environment scenario

-To access the PingOne portal, sign on to your account from either pingidentity.com or support.pingidentity.com, and complete a few simple steps.
-See Accessing the admin console home page for details.
+To access the admin console for your organization, sign on to your account from either pingidentity.com or support.pingidentity.com and complete a few simple steps.
+Learn more in Accessing the PingOne admin console.

-On the Your Environments home page, you see the environments to which you have access and the products and services each contains.
-If you have an Organization admin role, you'll see all of the environments in your organization, as shown in this example.
+The Environments page lists the environments to which you have access.
+If you have the Organization Admin role, you'll see all of the environments in your organization.

 Note: